Robert-Hellinga/froyo-games/README.md

 Froyo Games
 ====
-This project has our submission for the CS307 final project.
-We chose to write a game that can play Connect 4, Othello, and Checkers.
+This is a game that can play Connect 4, Othello, and Checkers.
 It can also create artificial players and interact with Firebase RealtimeDB for online play.
+The AI portion of the code and algorithm used for turn-taking could use some cleaning, but otherwise we're happy with how it turned out.

 Authors: Nate Mela, Robert Hellinga, Lucas Carter, Yixuan Li, Jincheng He